kenny-co/procedural-advml/README.md

-# Perlin Adversarial Examples
+# Procedural Adversarial Examples

 This repository contains sample code and an interactive Jupyter notebook for the paper ["Procedural Noise Adversarial Examples for Black-Box Attacks on Deep Neural Networks"](https://arxiv.org/abs/1810.00470).

-Procedural noise functions are parametrized and used to generate textures in computer graphics.
-In this work we use Perlin noise, a type of procedural noise, to create adversarial perturbations against popular deep neural network architectures trained on the ImageNet image classification task.
+Procedural noise functions are used to generate textures in computer graphics.
+In this work we present various types of procedural noise to generate adversarial perturbations against popular deep neural network architectures trained on the ImageNet image classification task.

-The results show that adversarial examples can be generated using Perlin noise **without any knowledge of the target classifier.** This demonstrates the instability of current neural networks to procedural noise patterns.
+The results show that adversarial examples can be generated using procedural noise **without any knowledge of the target classifier.** This demonstrates the instability of current neural networks to procedural noise patterns.

+We encourage you to explore our Python notebooks:

-You can play with the noise function parameters to make your own adversarial examples with our interactive widget in the Jupyter notebook.
+1. **slider_perlin.ipynb** Visualize and interactively play with the parameters to make your own adversarial examples.
+See the other slider notebooks for more noise functions.
+2. **bayes_opt.ipynb** See how Bayesian optimization can automatically find parameters to fool a classifier on an image.

 ![slider](slider.png)